dcos-labs/dcos-maven-plugin/README.md

 By default, you need to place your application definition in the `app-definition.json`.
 You can change this filename with the `appDefinition` parameter.

 ### dcosTokenFile
 By default, you need to place your DC/OS authentication token in the `.dcos-token` file.
-You can can change this filename with the `dcosTokenFile` parameter.
+You can change this filename with the `dcosTokenFile` parameter.

 ### dcosUrl
 You can configure the URL of your DC/OS with the `dcosUrl` configuration node in your plugin configuration within your `pom.xml`.